aldro61/kover2_paper/tutorial/README.md

-# Tutorial: learning genotype-to-phenotype models with Kover
+# Tutorial: genotype-to-phenotype models with Kover

 This tutorial will walk you through an application of Kover to a set of genomes labelled according to their phenotypes.
 We use data from the paper (see [data](../data/)), but you could use your own.